 (xii) Because economics cannot exist in a superposition of true and false, all false profit theories have to be eliminated.
 Economists have failed at this task until this day.
 The four main approaches ― Walrasianism, Keynesianism, Marxianism, Austrianism ― are mutually contradictory, axiomatically false, materially/formally inconsistent and all got the pivotal economic concept profit wrong.

 (xiii) Barkley Rosser is defending the indefensible.
-He always was and still is out of science.#5
+He always was and still is outside of science.#5

-Economics in its four incarnations ― Walrasianism, Keynesianism, Marxianism, Austrianism ― is one of the worst scientific scandals in human history and you and Barkley Rosser are part of it.*
+Economics in its four incarnations ― Walrasianism, Keynesianism, Marxianism, Austrianism ― is one of the worst scientific scandals in human history and you and Barkley Rosser are part of it.#1

 You say: “It seems to me your equation relates to changes in inventory, not profits.”